 How can they grow so big?
 Usually, the size of protists is limited by the surface-volume relationship.
-Multicellular creatures have specialized structures for transporting nutrients and wastes.
-Diffusion is the main mode of transport in one-celled organisms, and at large sizes diffusion is not enough to sustain the cell's interior.
-Some xenophyophores minimize the problem by having a coin-like shape; Stannophyllum venosum is 25mm across, but only 1mm thick.
+Multicellular creatures have specialized structures for transporting nutrients and wastes through their bodies.
+In one-celled organisms, diffusion is the main mode of transport, and at large sizes diffusion is not enough to sustain the cell's interior.
+Some xenophyophores minimize the problem by having a coin-like shape; Stannophyllum venosum is 25 mm across, but only 1 mm thick.
 Syringammina fragilissima is more of a blob.
 However, its surface area is increased by having a structure of branching tubes, supported by the test.

 Another factor that helps to account for its gigantic size is that it lives in water.
 It is thought that xenophyophores are filter feeders.
 The large specimens are found on sea bottoms where there is a current, and lie beneath surface waters rich in food.